 Consists of a wide range of product types including hotels, travel centers, water parks, amusement facilities, golf courses, cruise ships and restaurants.

-One of the four main asset classes of commercial property, which is typically used for the purpose of production, manufacturing, or distribution.
+Industrial property type is one of the four main asset classes of commercial property, which is typically used for the purpose of production, manufacturing, or distribution.

-Properties used to market and sell consumer goods and services.
+Retail property types are properties used to market and sell consumer goods and services.
 This category includes single tenant retail buildings, small neighborhood

-Properties where storage space (such as containers, lockers, and/or outdoor space) is rented to tenants, usually on a short-term basis.
+Self-storage are properties where storage space (such as containers, lockers, and/or outdoor space) is rented to tenants, usually on a short-term basis.

 Senior living property is housing that is catered to seniors, typically over the age of 55.
 Contrary to standard multifamily properties, senior living communities usually include specialized amenities or services.
 Senior living covers a wide range of property types that include active-adult communities, assisted living, and memory care facilities.